Set Up Mailgun

 2. In Mailgun, open **Sending**, then open the same sending domain used by the Mailrith connection.

-3. Open the domain's webhook settings.
+3. Open your domain's webhook settings.

 4. Add the Mailrith URL for permanent failure or bounce-related events.